BuildOnViction/docs/docs/wp-and-research/privacy.md

 ### Pederson commitment

-Pederson commitment is cryptographic commitment scheme equivalent to secretly writing a secret message m in a sealed, tamper-evident, individually numbered (or/and countersigned) envelope kept by who wrote the message.
+Pederson commitment is a cryptographic commitment scheme equivalent to secretly writing a secret message m in a sealed, tamper-evident, individually numbered (or/and countersigned) envelope kept by who wrote the message.
 The envelope's content can't be changed by any means, and the message does not